You recently moved from the sister property, The Opposite House, to become GM at The Middle House. What do you think makes this property so unique?

 What would you say is one of the hotel’s best-kept secrets?

 I love the view from Sui Tang Li on the second floor.
-If you are there for lunch at the right time of year, you will get to see all the cherry blossoms lined up outside, right through our floor-to-ceiling windows.
+If you are there for lunch at the right time of year, you will see all the cherry blossoms lined up outside through our floor-to-ceiling windows.
 It feels like you are dining under the blossoms themselves.

 After all this dining, how best to work out and/or chill out?